snple/slim/docs/tutorial.md

 nine := add5(4)    // == 9
 ```

-Unlike Go, Tengo does not have declarations.
+Unlike Go, slim does not have declarations.
 So the following code is illegal:

 ```golang
 func my_func(arg1, arg2) {  // illegal